ertugrulerenselcuk/excel-pivot-table/README.md

 - How to use pivot tables to summarize data effectively without duplicates.
 - Useful aggregations such as **Sum**, **Count**, and **Min** in practical business scenarios.

-You can use this template as part of your data analysis portfolio or Excel automation showcase.

 ---